 Coordinating conjunctions are used to connect sentences, phrases or clauses of equal rank.

-Coordinating Conjunctions in English are of four types –
+Coordinating Conjunctions are of four types –

 - Cumulative – and, both….and, also, too, as well as, not only….but also, no less than